sdr-enthusiasts/plane-alert-db/README.md

 - Dogs with Jobs \- Aircraft with specific roles and/or modifications (17)
 - Football  \- Actual, Aussie Rules or American.
 We don't descriminate.
 (1)
 - GAF \- Aircraft of the German Air Force, thank to Rhodan76 (289)
-- Governments \- Aircraft registired to Governments (4)
+- Governments \- Aircraft registered to Governments (4)
 - Historic \- It's older than I am, and most likely has a prop.
 (7)
 - Jesus he Knows me \- Aircraft owned and operated by Religious organisations (1)
 - Just Because \- I don't know why I like you, but I do.
 (7)